The Karate Kid: Plot

-Through Mr. Miyagi's teaching, Daniel learns both karate and essential life lessons, such as the importance of personal balance, reflected in the principle that martial arts training is as much about training the spirit as the body.
+Through Mr. Miyagi's teaching, Daniel learns not only karate but also important life lessons such as the importance of personal balance, reflected in the principle that martial arts training is as much about training the spirit as the body.
 Daniel applies the life lessons Miyagi has taught him to strengthen his relationship with Ali.
-On Daniel's 18th birthday, Miyagi gives him a Karate gi for the tournament and one of his own cars.
+On Daniel's 18th birthday, Miyagi gives Daniel a Karate gi for the tournament and one of his classic cars.

-Daniel surprises the audience and competitors at the tournament by reaching the semi-finals.
-Johnny advances to the finals, scoring three unanswered points against Darryl Vidal.
-Kreese instructs his second-best student, Bobby Brown, one of his more compassionate students and the least vicious of Daniel's tormentors, to disable Daniel with an illegal attack to the knee.
-Bobby reluctantly does so, severely injuring Daniel and getting himself disqualified.
+At the tournament, Daniel surprises the audience and competitors by reaching the semi-finals.
+Johnny advances to the finals after scoring three unanswered points against Darryl Vidal.
+Kreese instructs his second-best student, Bobby, one of his more compassionate students and the least vicious of Daniel's tormentors, to disable Daniel with an illegal attack to the knee.
+Bobby reluctantly does so, severely injuring Daniel and getting himself disqualified in the process.

 Daniel is taken to the locker room, where the physician determines that he cannot continue.
-However, he believes that if he quits, his tormentors will have gotten the best of him, so he convinces Miyagi to use a pain suppression technique to help him continue.
-Daniel returns to fight as Johnny is about to be declared the winner by default.
+However, Daniel believes that if he quits, his tormentors will have gotten the best of him.
+As a result, Daniel convinces Miyagi to use a pain suppression technique to help him continue.
+As Johnny is about to be declared the winner by default, Daniel returns to fight.
 The match is a seesaw battle, with neither able to break through the other's defense.

 The match is halted when Daniel uses a scissor-leg technique to trip Johnny, delivering a blow to the back of his head and giving Johnny a nosebleed.
 Kreese directs Johnny to sweep Daniel's injured leg – an unethical move.
 Johnny looks horrified at the order but reluctantly agrees.
 As the match resumes and the score is tied 2–2, Johnny seizes Daniel's leg and deals a vicious elbow, doing further damage.
 Daniel, standing with difficulty, assumes the "Crane" stance, a technique he observed Mr. Miyagi performing on a beach.
-Johnny lunges toward Daniel, who jumps and executes a front kick to Johnny's face, scoring the winning point and becoming the new champion.

-Having gained newfound respect for his nemesis, Johnny presents the trophy to Daniel himself, as an enthusiastic crowd carries Daniel while Miyagi looks on proudly.
+Johnny lunges toward Daniel, who jumps and executes a front kick to Johnny's chin, scoring the tournament-winning point and becoming the new champion.
+Johnny, having gained newfound respect for his nemesis, presents the trophy to Daniel himself, as Daniel is carried off by an enthusiastic crowd while Miyagi looks on proudly.